Kubomu/ReadMe/README.md

 ### About Me

-🌟 I'm passionate about tech and software development, currently diving deep into Python and Ruby on Rails.
+🌟 I'm passionate about tech and software development, currently diving deep into Python.
 My journey began with a love for solving puzzles, which naturally led me to programming.

 🚀 I love building projects that solve real-world problems and exploring new technologies.
 Recently, I've been fascinated by the intersection of AI and web development.

 ### What I'm Learning

-📚 I'm currently learning Python and improving my skills in Ruby on Rails.
-I enjoy the versatility of Python for both backend development and data analysis, while Ruby on Rails appeals to my interest in building robust web applications efficiently.
+📚 I'm currently learning Python.
+I enjoy the versatility of Python for both backend development and data analysis.

 ### My Projects